inigochoa/dotfiles-server/README.md

 - [fastfetch]: A system info fetcher.
 - [fzf]: A command-line fuzzy finder.
 - [git-delta]: A syntax-highlighting pager for `git diffs`.
+- [lnav]: A log file viewer for the terminal.
 - [onefetch]: A tool to display repository information.
 - [procs]: A replacement for `ps`.
 - [starship]: A minimal, blazing-fast, and customizable prompt.